benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - Hello, hello everyone!
+- I hope you're enjoying Week 1 of the conference
 - **RESTART THE TIMER!!!!**
-- Excited to be sharing about sharing in React
+- I'm excited to be a part of QCon sharing about sharing in React 😂
-- Basically gonna go on a 6-year journey on React
+- We're basically gonna go on a 6-year journey with React
-- From mixins to hooks
+- From mixins in the beginning to hooks right now
 - **Slides are available online**
 - **RESTART THE TIMER!!!!**